 Charging battery during trek is also possible.
 Charging price is $2/$3 per hour.
 Normally, the voltage used is 220-240.
 Outlets are usually round.
 Or, they could be flat.
 Bring a pin converter just in case.
 It should cost like Nrs.
 20/25 in the valley.

 In average, Guides take $20/30 per day.
 Some guides take up to $50+ per day.
 They are the more expensive ones while some would do for $15 per day.
 It depends on your destination as well.

-Guides will not carry your stuffs.
+Guides will not carry your stuff.

 Porters doubling as guides can take about $20/25 per day.

 IMPORTANT NOTE: You will have to pay for their travel but not for their food and lodge.
 Decide upon this with your guide and/or porter before hiring them.
 For regions near Kathmandu like Langtang and Manaslu, hire from Kathmandu.
-For Annapurna, from Pokhara.
+For Annapurna, hire from Pokhara.

-Saves travel charge.
+It saves travel charge.